aracreate-group/.github/profile/README.md

 ## What lives here

-Source code, hardware projects, tooling and the internal references maintained by araCreate Group and its teams.
+Source code, and research projects maintained by araCreate Group and its teams.

 | Repository | Purpose |
 | :--- | :--- |